Colts 19, Seahawks 17: Russell Wilson, offense sharp early, while Shaquem Griffin, young defenders shine

 But you would have expected little else from Wilson, who went 4-5 passing for 43 yards and completed a 12-play, 75-yard drive with a nifty 5-yard TD pass to tight end Nick Vannett, escaping the rush to his right, before then taking a seat for the rest of the night.

-“It was a perfect start for the offense,” Carroll said, saying the offense “looked strong and right and on point.”
+“It was a perfect start for the offense,” Carroll said, saying the offense “looked strong and right and on point” noting specifically that Wilson usually had a clean pocket from which to work.

 What was more of a curiosity was how the team’s bevy of young players would perform in what was for many their first glimpse of any sort of an NFL experience.